 This timer works well on those very hot nights when you need to run the Aloha Breeze fan on a highest setting, but don’t want to leave it running all night.
 These settings are all controlled by the buttons on the top of the fan.
 The setting choices are then illuminated on the leds on the front of the fan, which correspond with each setting.
 You probably won’t be surprised to hear that using leds instead of a lcd screen is another dated concept according to us, but we feel like we are starting to repeat ourselves at this point.

 Also included is a remote control for the fan, which has all the setting buttons.
 This is easy to work, and the fan happily intercepted these button presses from a good 12 feet away.

 Are there any problems with it?

-So is this Aloha tower fan still a good purchase if you can find one at a discounted price?
+So is this Aloha Breeze Tower Fan still a good purchase if you can find one at a discounted price?
 If you don’t mind the outdated design and the slight hassle of cleaning it, then yes it will still do a decent job.
-However if you are looking for a tower fan that will look good in a modern setting, then you should be looking elsewhere.
-This model comes with a 1 year warranty, and you can find a link to the Aloha breeze tower fan manual
+However, if you are looking for a tower fan that will look good in a modern setting, then you should be looking elsewhere.
+This model comes with a 1 year warranty.

 If you want to find out more about it, you can head over to the Amazon which has detailed info, and a number of user reviews to read through.